williln/ao3-tracker/README.md

 I have a fear of coding in public!
 Coding for work?
 No problem.
 Constructive feedback on PRs?
 Bring it on.
 But personal projects?
 Eh, that seems pretty scary.

 But I also read a *lot* of fanfiction, and I have yet to cobble together a way to keep track of the things I am reading, the things I want to read, and the things I have read.
-[AO3]() is the platform I read most works on, but it doesn't have an app or an API, and its built-in tools for keeping track of all this stuff don't meet my needs.
+[AO3](https://archiveofourown.org/) is the platform I read most works on, but it doesn't have an app or an API, and its built-in tools for keeping track of all this stuff don't meet my needs.

 So I'm going to build something.
-Simon gave an [awesome talk at DjangoCon US 2022 about personal projects](https://github.com/simonw/djangocon-2022-productivity) that really inspired me to get over myself and work in public.
+Simon gave an [awesome talk at DjangoCon US 2022 about personal projects](https://github.com/simonw/djangocon-2022-productivity) that really inspired me to get over myself, work in public, and build the thing I want.

 ## Can I help?